 The International STEM Society for Human Rights

-The International STEM Society for Human Rights (ISSHR) is a 501c(3) nonprofit organization dedicated to applying STEM (Science Technology Engineering Mathematics), Education, and the Visual and Performing Arts to safeguard, nurture, and empower survivors and individuals who are most vulnerable to become victims of human rights abuses.
-The institution consists of three Chapters – H.E.R.
-(Humanity Education & Rights), P.E.E.R.
-(Preservation of Environment & Ecosystem Rights), and D.A.T.A.
-(Disable Active Target Assets) – which together integrate various fields of expertise and offer a multifaceted approach to more fully address human rights issues around the globe.
+The International STEM Society for Human Rights (ISSHR) is a 501c(3) nonprofit organization dedicated to applying STEM (Science Technology Engineering & Mathematics) to safeguard, nurture, and empower survivors and individuals who are most vulnerable to become victims of human rights abuses.
+ISSHR emphasizes especially on the application of modern Science & Technology to address women’s and children’s rights issues including gender based violence, human trafficking, sexual assaults, female genital mutilation (FGM), the commercial sexual exploitation of children (CSEC), and child marriage.
+We integrate various fields of expertise and offer a multifaceted approach to more fully address the most urgent human rights crises around the globe.

 H.E.R.
 Challenge & Clubs